 Establishing Your Credentials in Emergency Management

-To ensure that certified professionals meet the highest standards, IAEM has established clear and structured requirements for both the Associate Emergency Manager (AEM) and Certified Emergency Manager (CEM) designations.
+To ensure that certified professionals meet the highest standards, IAEM has established clear and structured requirements for both certifications.

 This page provides a detailed breakdown of the training, education, experience, and professional contribution requirements needed to qualify for certification.
 Review the criteria carefully to ensure you meet all necessary qualifications before submitting your application.